shlomif/missile-vs-melee-take-three/readme.md

 ----

-The ironic thing about the story is that any of the expendable jedis could have thrown his lightsaber like a spear at the klingon's necks.
+The ironic thing about the story is that any of the expendable jedis could have thrown his lightsaber like a spear at his respective klingon's necks.
 I'm planning to use this fact at a self-rebuttal in which Amidala handles the situation using [Saladin-style](http://shlomifishswiki.branchable.com/Saladin_Style/) benevolent psychological warfare without any bloodshed.

 ----

+I decided to use crossbows instead of [Star Wars' laser blasters](https://starwars.fandom.com/wiki/Blaster/Legends) for the ranged weapons for the extra "back-to-basics" effect.
+An online friend agreed that it is a good idea, but your kilometrage may vary.